hzz0024/hzz0024.github.io/_posts/2020/2021-01-12-SNP_annotation_CVreseq.markdown

 intergenic      gene10033(dist=27418),gene10035(dist=167160)    NC_035782.1     33877776        33877776        G       A       het     13750.5 24
 ```

-.exonic_variant_function file: the first, second and third column annotate variant line number in input file, the variant effects on coding sequences and the gene/transcript being affected, yet the other columns are reproduced from input file.
+.exonic_variant_function file: the first, second and third column annotate variant line number in input file, the *variant effects on coding sequences and the gene/transcript being affected*, yet the other columns are reproduced from input file.

 ```sh
 less 95.outlier.SNPs.inversion.exonic_variant_function
 line20  nonsynonymous SNV       gene10035:rna16990:exon70:c.A11072T:p.N3691I,   NC_035782.1     34469267        34469267        A       T       het     14527.4 11
 ```

+- Useful options:

+1) -csvout  output the csv file (comma-delimited file).
+2) -operation followed by some arguments: g = gene-based; gx = gene-based with cross-reference (need provide -xref argument); r = region-based; f = filter-based.
+3) -withfreq  This is a very important argument. with this option the output file should contain all loci from the input file
+4)